Kong/docs.konghq.com/app/konnect/dev-portal/applications/enable-app-reg.md

 If you need to use a version of {{site.base_gateway}} less than 3.0, you must create your service version in the `default` runtime group.
 Non-default runtime groups are only compatible with {{site.base_gateway}} 3.0 and higher.

 In the `default` runtime group, applications are still linked to {{site.base_gateway}} `consumers` and use the `acl` plugin to control access between an application's `consumer` and a service version.
 This configuration is deprecated.
-It is recommended to upgrade your data planes to {{site.base_gateway}} version 3.0+ to ensure future compatibility with the `konnect-application-auth` plugin, which has a built-in replacement for the `acl` plugin and doesn't rely on `consumers`.
+It is recommended to upgrade your runtime instances to {{site.base_gateway}} version 3.0+ to ensure future compatibility with the `konnect-application-auth` plugin, which has a built-in replacement for the `acl` plugin and doesn't rely on `consumers`.

 The `konnect-application-auth` plugin is used to manage access control and API key authentication for app registration and replaces the need for the `acl` and `key-auth` plugins.
 It is only supported in {{site.base_gateway}} 3.0+ and is used for app registration in every non-`default` runtime group.